 “To make it less French,” said Mike, walking back down the bar to grab a few of the guys some more beers out of the cooler.

 “What’s in Arbormill?” asked Dan as Mike walked over to the cash register in front of him.

 “You haven’t heard?” asked Mike as he rang up the drinks.
-“Arbormill is the new ghost capitol of the world.”
+“Arbormill is the new ghost capital of the world.”
 He finished ringing them up and turned back around to Dan.
 “All sorts of stories started coming out of there a few months back and now every ghost hunter and their sister wants to go there.”